 The importance of the built environment sector for achieving circular economy cannot be underestimated.
 It is the sector with the largest materials flows in the global economy1 and the assets it produces are larger and longer-lived that other 'products'.
 The forms and constructs of buildings, infrastructure, districts and cities have the capacity to shape how we achieve circularity in every other part of the economy.

-Consequently, the importance of embracing circular economy is widely recognised within the built environment sector.
+Consequently, the importance of embracing circular economy is widely recognized within the built environment sector.
 However, the ways in which we can address it are much debated, and the concept has so far been slow to reach mainstream.

 The Ellen MacArthur Foundation’s 2015 report “The Growth Within” was something of a tipping point in the sector, putting forward a vision of what a circular European economy could look like and how the economic and environmental impacts could play out in the built environment supply chain2.
 The report sets out the key sources of structural waste in the built environment sector (fig. 1) and also the key barriers to implementation (fig. 2).